cloudflare/cloudflare-docs/content/workers/configuration/smart-placement.md

 The following example demonstrates how moving your Worker close to your back-end services could decrease application latency:

 You have a user in Sydney, Australia who is accessing an application running on Workers.
-This application makes multiple round trips to a database located in Frankfurt, Germany in order to serve the user’s request.
+This application makes multiple round trips to a database located in Frankfurt, Germany in order to serve the user's request.

 ![A user located in Sydney, AU connecting to a Worker in the same region which then makes multiple round trips to a database located in Frankfurt, DE. ](/images/workers/platform/workers-smart-placement-disabled.png)